Undergraduate Program

 |

 (5 credits) This is an introduction to the concepts of chemistry for science and engineering students, health professions students, and as a science course for students of the humanities and social sciences.
-The lecture and workshop portion of this course will be conducted online.
 Properties of chemical systems are discussed from a macroscopic and molecular perspective with examples developed from a wide range of disciplines.
 The topics covered include stoichiometry, atoms and molecules, properties of gases, thermochemistry, chemical equilibrium, acids and bases, solubility equilibria, and oxidation-reduction reactions.
 In addition to lectures, there is a weekly 75 min. workshop, 50 min. lab lecture and a 3-hour laboratory meeting.
 You must register for the lab lecture and corresponding laboratory (Lab Lecture A or Lab Lecture B, sign up for Lab A or Lab B) and a workshop.
 Workshops are offered at multiple times during the week and are selected during registration.
+The lecture and workshops will take place as in-person instruction, with lectures in Hutchison Hall and workshops in various meeting rooms around campus.
+Students who are stuck off campus or quarantined due to Covid should email the instructor about accomodations.
 Lab fee billed by Bursar.
 Uses T/R 8:00 am - 9:30 am common exam time.
 Prerequisites: High School Chemistry course.

 |